nginxinc/nginx-gateway-fabric/tests/README.md

 ## Step 1 - Create a Kubernetes cluster

-This can be done in a cloud provider of choice, or locally using `kind`:
+This can be done in a cloud provider of choice, or locally using `kind`.

+To create a local `kind` cluster:

 ```makefile
 make create-kind-cluster